how-to-open-science/knowledge-base/content/change/teaching/resources.md

     * The [Collaborative Replications and Education Project](https://osf.io/wfc6u/wiki/home/) provides teaching materials around a set of five studies that undergraduate students can replicate, with the aim of publishing the resulting data when enough has been gathered.
     * The [Project Teaching Integrity in Empirical Research](https://www.projecttier.org/tier-classroom) (TIER) develops methods and tools for enhancing research transparency through teaching.
 These can be used by faculty who teach quantitative methods or supervise student research or by students who want to adopt transparent and replicable research practices independetly.

-* If you teach a lab course, you might be interested in these [slides provided by the LMU Munich](https://osf.io/mgwk8/).
+* If you teach a lab course, you might be interested in these [(German) slides provided by the LMU Munich](https://osf.io/mgwk8/).